timoguin/tinybaby-hc/README.md

 # Tiny Baby Health Checker

-An 8MB Golang web server that returns a 200 OK for the root path.
+A 9MB Golang web server that returns a 200 OK for the root path.
 The Docker image is just as small since it's based off of the Docker scratch image.

 To build:

-    $ docker build -t tiny-baby .
+    $ docker build -t tinybaby-hc:latest .

 Available config options:

-- TINY_BABY_PORT: port for the server to listen on, defaults to 80
+- `TINYBABY_LISTEN_ADDR`: Address for the server to listen on, defaults to `:5000`